FAQs

 FEED VALUE AND AVAILABLITY OF PAPs

-Poultry PAPs and porcine PAPs were already available for pet food and aquafeed, they now have a wider approval and can be used in specific livestock diets: poultry PAPs in pig diets, and porcine PAPs in poultry diets.
+Poultry PAPs and porcine PAPs were already available for pet food and aquafeed.
+A wider approval will allow use in specific livestock diets: poultry PAPs in pig diets, and porcine PAPs in poultry diets.

-PAPs volumes depend on animal slaughter volumes and raw material availability.
-So higher volumes of PAPs in Europe market won't be possible unless there is a dramatic increase in slaughter rates.
-This isn't expected.
+PAPs volumes depend on animal slaughter volumes and ABP raw material availability.
+So higher volumes of PAPs in Europe and the UK market will only arise if there is a dramatic increase in slaughter rates, which isn’t expected.

 It is advised to use new scientific data.
 Before the feed ban the composition and processing was different.
 Based on actual scientific research, there are average numbers available.
 You will find this information in our white papers and in research reports.
 For additional specific information please contact a supplier.